 Beginning in the fall of 2017, we will accept applications from practicing registered dietitians (RDs) for a one-year MPH program.
 This program will emphasize nutritional epidemiology and policy.

-In addition to the required coursework, each student in the PHN Program is required to submit a comprehensive written paper to be completed in the spring semester of the second year, preceding graduation.
-Students will also present and defend that paper in the presence of two or more faculty to meet the requirement of the oral examination.
-Students prepare for and complete this requirement in the Capstone Course in Public Health Nutrition (PH298).
+In addition to the required coursework, each student in the PHN Program is required to submit a comprehensive written paper to be completed in the second year, preceding graduation.
+Students will also present that paper in the presence of two or more faculty to meet the requirement of the oral examination.
+Students may prepare for and complete this requirement in the Capstone Course in Public Health Nutrition (PB HLTH 292).

-- An article describing the results of original research (from primary data collection or secondary data analysis) conducted by the student
+- An article describing the results of original research using NHANES data and conducted by the student.

-Each MPH student completes a public health practice experience for a minimum of 12 weeks over the summer between their first and second years in the program.
+All MPH students complete a public health practice experience for a minimum of 12 weeks over the summer between their first and second years in the program.
 Internship sites are chosen from a wide range of public health organizations and research institutions and are selected based on the student’s objectives for professional development and the needs of the organization.
 Many sites are local, but students may also intern in other parts of the country or the world.
-The Field Supervisor for Public Health Nutrition is Patricia (Patsy) Wakimoto.
-Contact Patsy at 642-3589 (phone) or firstname.lastname@example.org (email) if you have any questions regarding the field placement.

 Applying to the PHN Program